 What's responsible for the colouring of ginger cats?

-Due to the fact females have so many more possible combinations, they're less likely to be ginger and as such only 20% are.
-A huge 80% of all ginger cats are male, as there are far less variables involved.
-Also, ginger males can come from red, calico and tortoiseshell mothers, whereas females need to have one fully red father and the mother will have to be red, calico or tortoiseshell.
+Because males only need one copy of the ‘O’ gene to be ginger, most ginger cats are male.
+Ginger males can come from red, calico and tortoiseshell mothers with any father, whereas ginger females need to have one fully red father and the mother will also have to be red, calico or tortoiseshell.

 Are all ginger cats tabbies?